hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_in_a_space_station_watching_as_a__34856e47-1065-431e-ab4e-d93d0f1bb975-0_3.content.md

 # AI Mission to Save Earth.

 Welcome to our website dedicated to exploring the possibilities of artificial intelligence (AI) in saving our planet from catastrophic events.
-Our wallpaper showcases a group of AInauts stationed in space, monitoring a massive asteroid hurtling towards Earth.
+Our wallpaper showcases a group of Ainautes stationed in space, monitoring a massive asteroid hurtling towards Earth.
 With only their AI and technology to rely on, they are on a mission to save humanity.

 ## Our Mission